dashbird/site/content/docs/learn/features.md

 ---

-#### Dashbird works by collecting logs through your AWS Cloudwatch API.
+#### Dashbird makes sure your application works at all times.
+It works by collecting logs through your AWS Cloudwatch API.

 By fetching existing logs from your AWS account, Dashbird helps you have a bird's eye perspective on all Lambda Functions, resources, and services.